Asper-01/Asper-01.github.io/src/content/work/Junkfood.md

 img_alt: Junkfood site !
 description: |
-  My certification project (Rncp 4) in PHP, e-commerce site from scratch and without framework. the JUNKFOOD site is an e-commerce solution allowing a restaurateur to manage and sell his dishes.
+  My certification project (Rncp 4) in PHP, e-commerce site from scratch and without framework.
+  JUNKFOOD website is an e-commerce solution allowing a restaurateur to manage and sell his dishes.

 tags:
   - PHP